Branko Mitrovic

-He had achieved many honors and fellowships including Humboldt Research Award (2008), Harvard University research fellowship, Senior Fellowship of National Gallery of Art in Washington.
+He had achieved many honors and fellowships including Humboldt Research Award (2008), a Harvard University research fellowship, Senior Fellowship of National Gallery of Art in Washington.

 Education

 He completed his Bachelor degrees in both architecture (1988) and philosophy (1992) from the University of Belgrade in Serbia.
 Then he moved to the University of Pennsylvania to continue his education in master of architecture.
 After that he received two PhDs, one from the University of Pennsylvania in Architecture (1996) and another from the University of Auckland in Philosophy (2007).